 Newborn Screening (Invitae)

-Invitae Newborn screening is a cheek swab (DIY home test) or heel prick blood test to screen 160 genes linked to 140 inherited genetic conditions in newborn babies.
+Invitae Newborn screening is a cheek swab (DIY home test) or blood test to screen 160 genes linked to 140 inherited genetic conditions in newborn babies.
 Current UK national screening only identifies 9 conditions but in USA the Department of Health and Human Services advises screening for a much wider panel of core conditions.
 This Recommended Uniform Screening Panel (RUSP) is now available in the UK.

 Each year, an estimated 7.9 million babies worldwide are born with birth defects, many of which appear healthy at birth and come from families with no history of the disorder.
 Many affected babies are not identified until the appearance of severe and often irreversible symptoms later in life.
 Detecting a disease at an early stage can enable appropriate and timely medical intervention before more serious and sometimes irreversible health issues are caused.